Gold Vermeil? Gold Filled? Gold Plated? Huh?

 What are the differences between gold-plated, gold vermeil, and gold-filled?

-Gold-plated: A base metal such as steel or brass is dipped into a bath of electroplating solution, with a lump of solid gold.
+- Gold-plated Memorial Jewelry - A base metal such as steel or brass is dipped into a bath of electroplating solution, with a lump of solid gold.
 When an electric current is applied, a thin layer of gold is deposited on the metal.
-Since the plating is quite thin, the plate (and hence the colour) on findings can wear off.
+Since the plating is quite thin, the plate (and hence the color) on findings can wear off.

-Sterling Silver: is a mixture of pure silver and some other metal, usually copper.
+- Sterling Silver Memorial Jewelry - Sterling Silver is a mixture of pure silver and some other metal, usually copper.
 The resulting alloy gives the silver strength.
 The standard is at least 92.5% silver.
 Hence the .925 stamp you see on some sterling silver items.

-Vermeil: (Pronounced: Vermay) is sterling silver that has been gold-plated.
+- Vermeil (Pronounced: Vermay) Memorial Jewelry - Gold Vermeil is sterling silver that has been gold-plated.
 Most of our vermeil is plated with 22K-24K gold.
 This is a good combination for those with allergy to normal, plated jewelry items.
 The difference between vermeil, and gold-filled, is in the thickness of the gold and the base metal used.
 In vermeil, the base is sterling silver.

-Gold-filled: also called rolled-gold.
+- Gold-filled Memorials Jewelry - Also called rolled-gold.
 These jewelry items are not actually filled with gold.
 They are made of a base metal (usually brass or copper) covered by sheets of gold in a mechanical bonding process.
 Effectively a thick coat of gold: the gold content is 5% or 1/20 of the total weight.
 Use gold-filled items for your top-of-the-line jewelry.
 Usually made with 14k gold, it is hard wearing.
 With reasonable care it will not peel or flake, and should last as long as solid 14k gold jewelry.
-It is safe for most people with sensitive skin
+It is safe for most people with sensitive skin.

 Gold jewelry reacts with chlorine.
 Never take your gold jewelry into a pool or spa.